-Department for Communities and Local Government, Halifax/Markit, NationWide, ONS and Bank Calculations.
 Using Association of Residential Letting Agents (ARLA) data up until 2014.
 From 2015 onwards, the series uses LSL Property Services plc data normalised to the ARLA data over 2008 to 2014, when both series are available.

 Series starts in 2001.
 Sources: Association of Residential Letting Agents, LSL Property Services plc and Bank calculations.

-The overall spread on residential nortgage lending is a weighted average of quoted mortgage rates over risk-free rates, using 90% LTV two-year fixed-rate mortgages and 75% LTV tracker, two and five-year fixed-rate mortgages.
-Spreads are taken relative to gilt yields of matching maturity for fixed-rate products.
+The overall spread on residential mortgage lending is a weighted average of quoted mortgage rates over risk-free rates, using 90% LTV two-year fixed-rate mortgages and 75% LTV tracker, two and five-year fixed-rate mortgages.
+Spreads are taken relative to glit yields of matching maturity for fixed-rate products.
 Spreads are taken relative to Bank Rate for the tracker product.
 Weights are based on relative volumes of new lending.
-The difference in spread between high and low LTV lending is the rate on 90% LTV two-year fixed-rate mortgages sets the 75% LTV two-year fixed-rate.
+The difference in spread between high and low LTV lending is the rate on 90% LTV two-year fixed-rate mortgages less the 75% LTV two-year fixed-rates.
 Series starts in 1997.
-FCA Product Sales Data, ILK finance and Bank calculations. (r)
+FCA Product Sales Data, UK Finance and Bank calculations. - Foliation is riginated, provincing and product sates Data, UK Finance and Bank Calculations.

 The spread on new buy-to-let mortgages is the weighted average effective spread charged on new floating and fixed-rate non-regulated mortgages over safe rates.
-Spreads are taken relative to Bank Rate for the floating-rate product.
-The spread on new floating and fixed-rate non-regulated mortgages over safe rates.
-Spreads are taken relative to Bank Rate for the floating-rate product.
+Spreads are taken relative to Bank Rate for the floating-rate products.
 The safe rate for fixed-rate mortgages is calculated by weighting two-year, three-year and five-year gilts by the number of buy-to-let fixed-rate mortgage products offered at these maturities.
 Series starts in 2007.
-Sources: Bank of England, Bloomberg, Moneyfacts and Bank calculations. (s)
+Sources: Bank of England, Bloomberg, Moneyfacts and Bank calculations.